PetitManchotJaune/ScoreKeeper/README.md

+# ScoreKeeper
-# ScoreKeeper is a simple widget to keep a game score (in this case Ping Pong), developed using DOM Manipulation, working with events, HTML and basic CSS.
+A simple widget to keep a game score - Web Developer Bootcamp project.
+Developed using DOM Manipulation, working with events, HTML and basic CSS.
-It was developed for learning purposes.